StationA/gke-logging/README.md

 ## Testing your code

-Make sure to run `./run_tests` in the same directory that `pyproject.toml` exists in, to make sure that any changes will still build and satisfy a simple test.
+Make sure to run `poetry run ./run_tests` in the same directory that `pyproject.toml` exists in, to make sure that any changes will still build and satisfy a simple test.